ijrex/Hack-Virtual-Machine-Jack-to-VM-Tokenizer/README.md

   A decimal number in the range 0-32767

 - ###### STRING CONSTANT
-  Enclosed in double quotation marks (`"`) - a sequence of Unicode characters not including a double quote or new line.
+  Enclosed in double quotation marks (`"`) - a sequence of Unicode characters not including a double quote or new line

 ### `token`